ugurserhattoy/tribute-page/README.md

 # tribute-page
-This is a tribute page example with static html mained and plain css.
+This is a tribute page example with static html mained via plain css.